 Published 21 Dec 2010

-Temporal bone fractures are usually a sequela of significant blunt head injury.
-In addition to potentially damaging hearing and the facial nerve, associated intracranial injuries, such as extra-axial haemorrhage, diffuse axonal injury and cerebral contusions are common.
-Early identification of t...
+Temporal bone fracture is usually a sequela of significant blunt head injury.
+In addition to potentially damage to hearing and the facial nerve, associated intracranial injuries, such as extra-axial hemorrhage, diffuse axonal injury and cerebral contusions are common.
+Early identification of tem...

 Longitudinal temporal bone fractures

 Longitudinal temporal bone fractures are petrous temporal bone fractures that occur parallel to the long axis of the petrous temporal bone.
 Although more current classifications of the extent of temporal bone fractures focus on the integrity of the otic capsule rather than the fracture orientati...